 3. Vue continues to evolve

 Sometimes, it can be hard for a developer to choose between Vue.js and React for a project.
-In Codica, we use both of these frameworks for different tasks that occur during custom software development.
+Codica’s developers use both of these frameworks.
+We apply them for different tasks that occur during custom software development.

-In 2020, we saw the long-awaited major release of Vue.js – 3.2.45.
+In 2022, we saw the release of Vue.js – 3.2.45.
 Now, Vue.js is on its way to its 3.3 version.
 It has already boosted apps’ performance, smaller bundle sizes, and enhanced TypeScript support.
-Also, the Vue team released the Composition API that facilitates work with large-scale projects.

-The comparison between the previous version of Vue, Vue 3.0 and Vue 3.2 reactivity system indicates significant improvements, namely:
+The comparison between the previous version of Vue, Vue 3.0 and Vue 3.2, reactivity system indicates significant improvements, namely:

 - Up to 40% faster dependency tracking;